Kimchi21/Lazada-vs.-Shopee_Sentiment-Analysis/README.md

 - In the "Satisfaction with Quality and Service" topic, users express contentment and approval of the quality and service provided.
 Keywords like "good," "nice," and "great" indicate a high level of satisfaction.
 Users also use emoticons like "😊" to express their positive feelings.
 This topic contributes significantly to the overall sentiment, with a topic contribution of 0.9608.

+**Conclusion**

+The analysis of user sentiment and feedback on the platform reveals valuable insights into the user experience and satisfaction.
+The sentiment analysis models, particularly RoBERTa, demonstrate superior accuracy and sentiment classification compared to VADER.
+User feedback is a valuable resource for identifying areas of improvement, as negative topics pinpoint specific pain points that need attention.
+Additionally, positive topics highlight areas of strength and positive user experiences that should be maintained and promoted.

+The platforms can leverage these insights to focus on addressing negative sentiments and enhancing positive aspects to provide an overall improved user experience.
+By continuously monitoring and analyzing user sentiment, the platform can adapt to changing user needs and preferences, ultimately leading to increased user satisfaction and loyalty.

+All in all, both Lazada and Shopee as e-commerce platforms has its strengths and weaknesses and doing online shopping on one of these platforms is a matter of preferences or based on which gives the better experience.

+Further analysis can be made by improving some of the stages performed.
+During data cleaning and preprocessing langdetect was used to filter only english reviews in the data however there are instances of reviews being in "Taglish" or Tagalog mixed with English this means that if the review starts of with english and ends in Tagalog it will not be removed.
+The reason for using langdetect is for ease of use for filtering although its language detection accuracy may be affected because of length of review see [FAQ](Resources/langdetect%20FAQ.png).
+Making a purely Tagalog/Filipino sentiment analysis could be another way of specifically targeting the Philippine buyer demographic.

 ## Recommendations<a name="recommendations"></a>

 To relieve some of the pain points that customers had encountered in their corresponding platforms here are some actions that could be taken: